BayatGames/RedRunner/README.md

 3. Drag and drop to your hierarchy window the 'Assets/AppCoins/Prefabs/AppCoinsUnity.prefab' prefab file.
 If you want you can change the name of the AppcoinsUnity game object to whatever you want to.
 ![picture](Screenshots/Appcoins_Integration_3.gif)

-4. Open AppcoinsUnity game object in the inspector window and put the wallet's address where you want to receive your appcoins in the 'receiving address' box.
+4. Open AppcoinsUnity game object in the inspector window and put the wallet's address where you want to receive your appcoins in the 'receiving address' slot.
 ![picture](Screenshots/Appcoins_Integration_4.gif)

-5. For this example, after the first death if the player wants to play again he has to buy a life.
-So when the restart button is clicked I will redirect the game's flow to my 'Purchaser' class calling the 'buyContinue' method in 'OnResetButtonPressed' in 'GameManager.cs' (the 'Purchaser' class have to inherit from 'AppcoinsPurchaser' class).
+5. The game logic I am changing is when the restart button is clicked I will redirect the game's flow to my 'Purchaser' class calling the 'buyContinue' method in 'OnReset' method in 'GameManager.cs' (the 'Purchaser' class have to inherit from 'AppcoinsPurchaser' class).
 My 'Purchaser.cs' file:

 ```
 /* add this namespace to your script to give you  access to